 The DEM, DSM, habitat, and surface cover maps were used to document habitat conditions prior to causeway expansion activities.
 They will serve as a baseline against which changes in habitat conditions post-construction can be compared.
 Compilation and comparison of contemporary and historical conditions aided in the establishment of a more detailed picture of the sites geomorphic condition in advance of causeway expansion.

-Table 1 Avon River Estuary monitoring program.
+Table 1: Avon River Estuary monitoring program, including core and additional ecological indicators, methodologies, and sampling frequency.